SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 #### AST Iteration

 ASTs are indeed trees, and we can traverse them as any other tree.
 ASTs provide several protocols for accessing and iterating any AST node in a generic way.
+Here is a couple of common expressions:

-- `aNode children`: returns a collection with the direct children of the node.
+- `aNode children`.
+It returns a collection with the direct children of the node.
-- `aNode allChildren`: returns a collection with all recursive children found from the node.
+- `aNode allChildren`.
+It returns a collection with all recursive children found from the node.
-- `aNode nodesDo: aBlock`: iterates over all children and apply `aBlock` on each of them.
+- `aNode nodesDo: aBlock`.
+It iterates over all children and apply `aBlock` on each of them.
-- `aNode parent`: returns the direct parent of the node.
+- `aNode parent`.
+It returns the direct parent of the node.
-- `aNode methodNode`: returns the method node that is the root of the tree.
+- `aNode methodNode`.
+It returns the method node that is the root of the tree.
 For consistency, expression nodes parsed using `parseExpression:` are contained within a method node too.

 #### Property Store